znob/sqlalchemy-concert-tracker-nyc-career-ds-102218/README.md

 # Concert Tracker

 We are going to build to help users keep track of all the concerts they have attended.
 There will be many models, including both one-to-many and many-to-many relationships.
-This will be challanging, but doable given all our practice in the previous sections.
+This will be challenging, but doable given all our practice in the previous sections.
 Whenever necessary, refer back to the previous labs to review the syntax for creating one-to-many and many-to-many relationships.

 ## Objectives

 1. Review mapping objects to a database with the SQLAlchemy ORM
 2. Become comfortable writing different object relationships using SQLAlchemy
-3. Practice pulling data from a database using SQLAlechemy query objects
+3. Practice pulling data from a database using SQLAlchemy query objects

 ## Instructions